JTHCHEUNG-UoC/Racialized-Economic-Segregation-and-Storm-Related-Injuries-and-Deaths-in-the-United-States/README.md

 This repository contains the data, code, and documentation for the study: **“Racialized Economic Segregation and Storm-Related Injuries and Deaths in the United States, 2005–2022”**

 # Overview
 This project investigates the association between racialized economic segregation and storm-related injuries and fatalities across U.S. counties using a socioecological framework.
-We integrate storm event data with structural inequality metrics to assess how structural disadvantage shapes vulnerability to climate-driven extreme weather.
+We integrate storm event data with racialized economic segregation metric to assess how structural disadvantage shapes vulnerability to climate-driven extreme weather.

 # Data Sources
 ## 1. Storm Events Data (2005–2022)